qnixsynapse/chromium-vaapi/README.md

 Nvidia user install libva-vdpau-driver

-Intel GPU:libva-intel-driver
+Intel GPU:libva-intel-hybrid-driver

-This copr build doesn't include proprietary codecs like h264.
-In order to fully test vaapi capabilities install chromium from Github release tab.
+The copr build doesn't include proprietary codecs like h264.
+In order to fully test vaapi capabilities install chromium from Github release tab on this repo.
 This package might cause conflicts with similar packages on the system.

+From now Added clang support to build chromium with the help of clang instead of gcc.
+A lot less patching requires and less binary size.
+Build significantly faster too.